kenlasko/k8s/README.md

 ```bash
 omnictl cluster template sync -f ~/omni/cluster-template-home.yaml
 ```
-3. Set the proper context with kubectl and verify you see the expected nodes
+3. Set the proper context with kubectl and verify you see the expected nodes.
+It will take a few minutes before `kubectl get nodes` returns data.
+Pods will not start, because of the lack of a CNI, which we will install with Terraform/OpenTofu.
 ```bash
 kubectl config use-context omni-home
 kubectl get nodes
 ```
-4. [Bootstrap cluster](https://github.com/kenlasko/k8s-bootstrap) by installing Cilium, Cert-Manager, Sealed-Secrets and ArgoCD via OpenTofu/Terraform
+4. Once `kubectl get nodes` returns node info, [bootstrap the cluster](https://github.com/kenlasko/k8s-bootstrap) by installing Cilium, Cert-Manager, Sealed-Secrets and ArgoCD via OpenTofu/Terraform
 ```bash
 cd ~/terraform
 tf workspace new home